No results were found...

 Hearing from others in your industry can be refreshing—plus it generates its own content.
 It also gives you access to a wider audience, as your guest will usually share the interview with their followers as well.

 You could record a podcast or a video and link it to your email newsletter, or write it up in a blog format.
-Our friends at The Remote Company did this in this interview with Rachel, and this blog on home office setups, where 15 team members shared their ideas.
+Our friends at The Remote Company did this in this blog on home office setups, where 15 team members shared their ideas.
 Gaining input from others is an easy way to generate fresh content, and then all you have to do is put it together and hit publish!

 To make your life easier, we’re sharing a template we use to invite others for an interview.